This post may contain affiliate links. Please read our disclosure for more info.

 Mentally and emotionally, you and your partner can use partner yoga to acknowledge that sometimes your state of balance goes a little out of whack – maybe one person is dedicating more attention to the relationship than the other, or one person is acting a little more sensitive (or insensitive) than usual.

-Partner yoga reels you both back into a state of balance, recognizing that there is no giver or receiver – there are simply two parties that are working symbiotically.
+Friend yoga poses reels you both back into a state of balance, recognizing that there is no giver or receiver – there are simply two parties that are working symbiotically.

 “Postures are dependent on two people showing up for one another and giving equal effort.
 It’s a great metaphor for the nut and bolt aspect of all relationships.” – Cain Carroll